AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/package_recipe_to_import_into_dsw/package_recipe_to_import_into_dsw.md

 git clone https://github.com/adobe/acp-data-services-dsw-reference.git
 ```

-Now with the repository, we can run the following commands to create the `.egg` file which consists of project-related metadata files, code and resources which is well-suited to distribution and importing.
+Now in the repository, we can run the following commands to create the `.egg` file which consists of project-related metadata files, code and resources which is well-suited to distribution and importing.

 ``` BASH
 cd samples/tensorflow/samples/tensorflow/perceptron/